 And be creative!
 You can start with three days up the Rhine river in Germany, then take the train to Bordeaux in France, next visit the film festival in Cannes, and finish it off in the Dolomites in Italy.
-Inter rail tickets will let you do that.
-I’ve bought several Inter rail tickets the last few years.
+Interrail tickets will let you do that.
+I’ve bought over half a dozen Interrail tickets the last few years.

 On this website are several short chapters describing various trips I have done.
 You can use them as inspiration for your own planning.

 Trains are the best way to go, at least if you travel through western or central Europe.
 Trains in the Balkans are slow compared to Germany, France and Italy, so long distance buses might be a better choice through former Yugoslavia.